vfile/vfile-statistics/readme.md

 ## API

-This package exports the following identifiers: `statistics`.
+This package exports the identifier `statistics`.
 There is no default export.

 ### `statistics(file)`